luskin/core/apps/web/src/ui/components/icon/README.md

 3. Create the react component SVG in the file `svgs/you-name.svg`
 4. Update the component props types to: `props: SVGProps<SVGSVGElement>`
 5. Make sure that if the SVG is meant to have it's color set that you set all fill's to `currentColor`
+6. Remove all width and height properties leaving only the viewbox.
+This allows tailwind to scale the svg properly.
-6. Export your new componentized svg in `svgs/index.ts`
+7. Export your new componentized svg in `svgs/index.ts`